ncatlab/nlab-content/pages/4051.md

 ## Introduction

-This page addresses a frequently voiced but easily corrected misconception about [categorial](http://ncatlab.org/nlab/show/foundation+of+mathematics#CFM) approaches to foundations of mathematics, namely that there is a logical circularity in using category theory to give an axiomatic set theory (such as [[ETCS]]), since categories themselves are sets (or collections) with extra structure.
+This page addresses a frequently voiced but easily corrected misconception about [categorial approaches](foundation+of+mathematics#CFM) to [[foundations of mathematics]], namely that there is a logical circularity in using [[category theory]] to give an axiomatic [[set theory]] (such as [[ETCS]]), since categories themselves are [[sets]] (or collections) with extra [[structure]].

-The most straightforward response is a formalist one: category theory and various elaborations like [[ETCS]] are first-order theories, just as [[ZFC]] is, and one doesn't need a theory of sets prior to a theory of categories any more than one needs a theory of sets prior to a theory of sets.
-Indeed, when fully formalized, ETCS involves no mention of sets; it merely involves a suitable [[signature]] and a list of [[axioms]], where the only background needed is first-order logic.
+The most straightforward response is a formalist one: category theory and various elaborations like [[ETCS]] are [[first-order theories]], just as [[ZFC]] is, and one doesn't need a theory of sets prior to a theory of categories any more than one needs a theory of sets prior to a theory of sets.
+Indeed, when fully formalized, ETCS involves no mention of sets; it merely involves a suitable [[signature in logic|signature]] and a list of [[axioms]], where the only background needed is [[first-order logic]].
 All of these remarks are obvious to practicing category theorists, but the misunderstanding above is common enough that working out the details of full formalization and recording them is still a useful exercise, and that is what we carry out here.

 ### On stylistic choices